PlayFab/thundernetes/README.md

 ## Links

+- [Prerequisites](docs/prerequisites.md) - resources that will fill the knowledge gaps when working with technologies within thundernetes
 - [Quickstart](docs/quickstart.md) - Recommended - how to install thundernetes on your cluster and run the sample game server
+- [Troubleshooting Guide](docs/troubleshooting/README.md) - public repository for all of thundernetes Troubleshooting guides
 - [Defining a GameServerBuild](docs/gameserverbuild.md) - Recommended - how to define a GameServerBuild in YAML
 - [Your game server](docs/yourgameserver.md) - Recommended - how to use thundernetes with your own game server
 - [Architecture](docs/architecture.md)